ThorstenRhau/Iosevka/README.md

 npm install
 ```

+> [!IMPORTANT]
+>
-Copy or link the **_private-build-plans.toml_** file from this repository to the
+> Copy or link the **_private-build-plans.toml_** file from this repository to
-git repo root directory.
-When you have done that you can build the Iosevka font.
+> the git repo root directory.
+When you have done that you can build the Iosevka
+> font.
 Please note that in the example below I use 6 build processes.
-These consume
+These
-about 1GB or RAM and 1 CPU core each.
+> consume about 1GB or RAM and 1 CPU core each.

 ```sh
 npm run build -- ttf::IosevkaCustom --jCmd=6